What is in this leaflet

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking this medicine.

 Tell any other doctors, dentists and pharmacists who are treating you that you take this medicine.

 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking this medicine.

 If you become pregnant while taking this medicine, tell your doctor immediately.

 Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor may do some tests from time to time to make sure the medicine is working and to prevent unwanted side effects.

 Things you must not do

-Tell your doctor as soon as possible if you do not feel well while you are taking betahistine or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking betahistine.

 - skin irritations